 Now, Rob and I would love to hear from you.

-What is your biggest insight from today’s interview and what’s one thing you’ll add to your event legal contracts because of this conversation?
+What is your biggest insight from today’s interview and will you add to your event legal contracts?

 In the comments below, let us know.